dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 ![](./media/object-detection-onnx/netron-model-map.png)

-The input expected by the YOLO model is an image that is `416px x 416px`, where each pixel contains 3 data elements corresponding to the RGB values of the respective pixel.
+The YOLO model takes an image `416px x 416px x 3 (RGB)`.
 The model takes this input and passes it through the different layers to produce an output.
-The output is a grid of dimensions `125 x 13 x 13`.
+The output divides the input image into a `13 x 13` grid, with each box in the grid consisting of `125` values.

 ![](./media/object-detection-onnx/model-output-description.png)